chucknelson/r4list/README.md

 # r4list
-A simple list web app implemented in Rail 4.0.
+A simple list web app implemented in Rails 4.0.